palantir/atlasdb/docs/source/miscellaneous/doc/adr/0016-use-tickets-encoding-for-transactions.md

 ### Determining Which Transaction Service To Use

 Effectively, we want to define an internal schema version for AtlasDB, and implement a mechanism for performing schema transitions while ensuring nodes that want to commit transactions agree on the state of the world - or at least, agree sufficiently that they won't contradict one another.

+For a given start timestamp, we want to be able to decide what mechanism to use to find the commit timestamp (or, alternatively, if the transaction was aborted).

 #### Coordination Service

 We introduce a notion of a coordination service, which agrees on values being relevant or correct at a given timestamp.
 The sequence of values being agreed needs to evolve in a *backwards consistent* manner - that is, one should avoid changes that may affect behaviour for decisions made at timestamps before the point where one is making one's update.
-More formally, if we read a value for some timestamp TS, then all future values written must then ensure that decisions made at TS would be done in a way consistent with our initial read.
+More formally, if we read a value for some timestamp ``TS``, then all future values written must then ensure that decisions made at ``TS`` would be done in a way consistent with our initial read.

 Values provided are valid up to a specific timestamp, called the validity bound.
-When a transform is applied, a fresh timestamp F is taken, and the new value will be written with a validity bound F + C for some constant C. Going forward, the behaviour for updates up to the previous bound must be preserved (which means decisions would be the same whether other service nodes read the new value or not).
+When a transform is applied, a fresh timestamp ``F`` is taken, and the new value will be written with a validity bound ``F + C`` for some constant ``C``.
+Going forward, the behaviour for updates up to the previous bound must be preserved (which means decisions would be the same whether other service nodes read the new value or not).
 Nodes must not make decisions based on values read with a validity bound less than their timestamp of interest.

 ```java
 public interface CoordinationService<T> {